-Other instructions or limitations I want my healthcare s urrogate and/or doctor to follow:

-In the absence of my ability to give directions regarding the provided nutrition and hydration, it is my intention that this my family, and any surrogate designated pursuant to this direction or surgical treatment and I accept the consequences s directive shall be honored by my attending physician, rective as the final expression of my legal right to refuse

-If I have been diagnosed as pregnant and that diagnosis is known no force or effect during the course of my pregnancy. nown to my attending physician, this directive shall

-I understand the full import of this directive and I am emotion onally and mentally competent to make this directive.

-Signed this day of, 20

-Grantor signature (Document must be signed by the grantor of or at the grantor's direction.)

-Address of grantor

-In our joint presence, the grantor, who is of sound mind and and signed this writing or directed it to be dated and signed more adults in the presence of the grantor OR acknowledged in the presence of the grantor of for the grantor.
-(Document must be witnessed by two or

-Signature and address of witness

-Signature and address of witness

-OR

-STATE OF KENTUCKY (Coun Before me, the undersigned authority, came the grantor whor older, and acknowledged that he voluntarily dated and s dated as above. no is of sound mind and eighteen (18) years of age,

-Done this day of, 20

-Signature of notary public or other officer

-Notary ID number: Date commission expires:
+Other instructions or limitations I w ant my healthcare surrogate and/or doctor to follow: provided nutrition a nd hydration, it is uurrogate designate my intention that the e use of life-prolonging treatment and artificially his directive shall be honored by my attending physician, directive as the final expression of my legal right to refuse ces of the refusal.
+If I have been diagnor have no force or effe known to my attending physician, this directive shall I understand the full l import of this dire ective and I am emo tionally and mentally competent to make this directive.
+Signed this day of , 20 Grantor signature (I Document must be s signed by the granto r or at the grantor's direction.)
+Address of grantor and signed this writ ing or directed it to be dated and signe nd eighteen (18) years of age, or older, voluntarily dated ed for the grantor.
+(Document must be witnessed by two or d before a notary public.)
+Signature and addre ess of witness Signature and addre ess of witness OR ersigned authority, , came the grantor v unty) who is of sound mind and eighteen (18) years of age, I signed this writing or directed it to be signed and Done this day of , 20 Signature of notary p public or other offic eer Notary ID number: Date commission expires: